Phone icon. Need help? Call us on 0800 085 7371

 If you have an elderly loved one who has been diagnosed with dementia or who sometimes struggles with things such as short-term memory or confusion, its only natural to worry about their safety at times, especially if you can’t always be with them.

-One thing that can bring real peace of mind is by choosing a dementia alarm system for your older loved one.
+One thing that can bring real peace of mind is by choosing a dementia alarm system or dementia tracker for your older loved one.
 Dementia alarms are wearable devices that have GPS technology designed to help track the location of an elderly person if they get lost, and some also have features that can automatically detect falls.
-All Taking Care alarms are monitored 24/7, so if your loved one presses the alert button, or travels outside of the optional ‘safe zone’ that you have set up, help is always at hand.
+All Taking Care emergency alarms are monitored 24/7, so if your loved one presses the alert button, or travels outside of the optional ‘safe zone’ that you have set up, help is always at hand.

 You can view our full range of personal alarms or call our friendly team if you’d like to speak to someone about the best system for your needs.
 Our customer service team is available on 0800 085 7371 (Mon – Fri, 9am – 5pm).